Judicial Retirement System (JRS)

 of when the member is enrolled.
 If back deductions are owed

-for a time period exceeding 12 months, 8.25% interest is added.
+for a time period exceeding 12 months, interest at the assumed rate of return of the retirement system is added.

 JRS is a "Qualified"